Matriculation exams

 In the case of a foreign language examination, the assessment of the written work consists of 40 % and evaluation of the oral examination 60 % the overall grade of the test subject.

-Subjects of the profile part of the matriculation examination
+Professional subjects of the profile part of the matriculation examination

 On the basis of the provisions of Section 79(3) of Act No. 317/2008 Coll. (full text of Act No. 561/2004 Coll.) on pre-school, primary, secondary, higher vocational and other education (the Education Act), the Director of the Secondary School of Mechanical and Electrical Engineering in České Budějovice, Dukelská 13, determines the offer of compulsory and optional examinations for the profile part of the matriculation examination as follows: